turketwh/syllabi/semester/spring_2026/CSC301/topics.md

   - How much work does it require to determine a solution, and can we do better?
 * What are major categories of algorithmic design techniques (what tools do I have in my toolbox)?
 * Are there problems that are too difficult to solve, and, if so, can solutions be approximated?
-* How does my algorithm thinking need to change if I have more than one processor available?
+* How does my algorithmic thinking need to change if I have more than one processor available?

 ## Learning objectives